No products in the cart.

-If your home theater or media room is in the basement then it’s likely that sound is escaping through the ceiling of that space.
-In this case it would be a good idea to use our Ceiling Blocker Pro which you can install between an already existing ceiling and additional layer of drywall.
-This will reduce noise from traveling up into the other floors of the house.
+If your home theater or media room is in the basement then it’s likely that sound is entering and escaping through the ceiling of that space.
+In this case it would be a good idea to use our Floor Blokker which you can install on the floor above your media room.
+This will reduce noise from traveling down to your theater room or up into the other floors of the house.

 The Benefits of Home Theater and Media Room Soundproofing